AutoJoin: Efficient Adversarial Training against Gradient-Free Perturbations for Robust Maneuvering via Denoising Autoencoder and Joint Learning: Datasets and Experiment Setup

 \textbf{Base Perturbations.} The description of the base perturbations is given in Sec.~\ref{sec:perturbation}.
 As an example, in Fig.~\ref{fig:sample_base} we show the clean image and the perturbed images from all base perturbations.
 The perturbation intensity is 0.5, half of the maximum intensity.

-\textbf{Driving datasets and perturbed datasets.} We use four driving datasets in our experiments: Honda~\citep{ramanishka2018toward}, Waymo~\citep{sun2020scalability}, A2D2~\citep{geyer2020a2d2}, and SullyChen~\citep{chen2017sully}.
-Theses datasets have been widely adopted for developing machine learning models for driving-related tasks~\citep{xu2019temporal,shi2020pv,yi2021complete,shen2021gradient}.
+\textbf{Driving datasets and perturbed datasets.} We use four driving datasets in our experiments: Honda~\cite{ramanishka2018toward}, Waymo~\cite{sun2020scalability}, A2D2~\cite{geyer2020a2d2}, and SullyChen~\cite{chen2017sully}.
+Theses datasets have been widely adopted for developing machine learning models for driving-related tasks~\cite{xu2019temporal,shi2020pv,yi2021complete,shen2021gradient}.
 Based on these four datasets, we generate test datasets that contain more than 5M images in six categories.
 Four of them are gradient-free, named Clean, Single, Combined, Unseen, and are produced according to Shen to ensure fair comparisons.
-We also present details for two gradient-based datasets, FGSM and PGD, are gradient-based and are used to test our approach's adversarial transferability in Appendix~\ref{app_gradient-based}.
+We also present details for two gradient-based datasets, FGSM and PGD, which are used to test our approach's adversarial transferability in Appendix~\ref{app_gradient-based}.

 \begin{itemize} \item Clean: the original driving datasets Honda, Waymo, A2D2, and SullyChen. \item Single: images with a single perturbation applied at five intensity levels from Shen over the 15 perturbations introduced in Sec.~\ref{sec:perturbation}.
 This results in 75 test cases in total. \item Combined: images with multiple perturbations at the intensity levels drawn from Shen.
-There are six combined test cases in total. \item Unseen: images perturbed with simulated effects, including fog, snow, rain, frost, motion blur, zoom blur, and compression, from ImageNet-C~\citep{hendrycks2019benchmarking}.
-Each effect is perturbed at five intensity levels for a total of 35 unseen test cases. \item FGSM: adversarial images generated using FGSM~\citep{goodfellow2014explaining} with either the Nvidia model or ResNet-50 trained only on clean data.
+There are six combined test cases in total. \item Unseen: images perturbed with simulated effects, including fog, snow, rain, frost, motion blur, zoom blur, and compression, from ImageNet-C~\cite{hendrycks2019benchmarking}.
+Each effect is perturbed at five intensity levels for a total of 35 unseen test cases. \item FGSM: adversarial images generated using FGSM~\cite{goodfellow2014explaining} with either the Nvidia model or ResNet-50 trained only on clean data.
 FGSM generates adversarial examples in a single step by maximizing the gradient of the loss function with respect to the images.
-We generate test cases within the bound $L_{\infty}$ norm at five step sizes $\epsilon = 0.01, 0.025, 0.05, 0.075$ and $0.1$. \item PGD: adversarial images generated using PGD~\citep{madry2017towards} with either the Nvidia model or ResNet-50 trained only on clean data.
+We generate test cases within the bound $L_{\infty}$ norm at five step sizes $\epsilon = 0.01, 0.025, 0.05, 0.075$ and $0.1$. \item PGD: adversarial images generated using PGD~\cite{madry2017towards} with either the Nvidia model or ResNet-50 trained only on clean data.
 PGD extends FGSM by taking iterative steps to produce an adversarial example at the cost of more computation.
 Again, we generate test cases at five intensity levels with the same max bounds as of FGSM. \end{itemize}

 Sample images for each test category are given in Fig.~\ref{fig:sample_test}.
 For Single and Unseen, perturbed images were selected with intensities from 0.5 to 1.0 to highlight the perturbation.